Dehghanni/Teofl/Speaking.md

 - **Regular exercise**

 - In this day and age, hustle and bustle of modern life lead us to a hectic lifestyle.
 We are preoccupied with our jobs.
 Some of us are overburden with their jobs.
-They work from dawn till dusk.
+They work from dawn till dusk to keep the body and soul together.
 So it&#39;s fairly difficult to open up your schedule for exercising.
 You know?
 - On the other hand, it&#39;d be better to exercise on a regular basis.
 Regular exercise helps you get rid of many health problems as well as being in shape.
 It will promote better sleep.
 You will fall asleep faster and deepen your sleep.
-Besides it can increase your life expectancy and boost your mood through being healthy and not having diseases.
+Besides it can increase your life expectancy/longevity and boost your mood through being healthy and not having diseases.

 - **Indoor activity or outdoor activity**